-For travelling within Bangkok best is to use BTS (metro trains/subways) as much as possible because they are quick, economical and saves a lot from road traffic (Bangkok main areas are mostly full of traffic).
-Taxi’s and Tuk Tuk rides are also available all the time.
+For travelling within Bangkok best way is to use BTS (metro trains/subways) because they are quick, economical and saves time from road traffic (Bangkok main areas are mostly full of traffic).
+Taxi’s and Tuk Tuk rides on the other hand are also available all the time.

-For travelling within Phuket best is to walk to nearby places and for the far off places, book a full day or half day car with driver from various tour operators at Patong Street.
+For travelling within Phuket best is to walk for nearby places and for far off places, it is best to book a full day or half day car along with driver from various tour operators at Patong Street.

 WHERE TO STAY IN BANGKOK

 Out of many areas to stay in Bangkok Sukhumvit is the most popular and preferred choice.
-This place is always lively as it has a lots of bars, restaurants and shops.
-Best is to book hotel a walking distance to any of the BTS Stations (metro train) in Sukhumvit area – Nana Station or Asok Station.
+This place is always lively as it is full with bars, restaurants and shops.
+Best is to book hotel at a walking distance to any of the BTS Stations (metro train) in Sukhumvit area – Nana Station or Asok Station.

 If you are a shopaholic and looking forward to shop, then stay close to Siam Centre.
 All big Malls like MBK, Central World, Siam Paragon, Siam Discovery etc is situated at Siam only.
 Even Platinum Fashion Mall, Night Market, Indra Square etc are just 10-15 mins walking from Siam Centre.

-There is another area, Silom which is full of 5 star properties including Lebua Sky Bar.
+Silom is another area which can be considered for staying.
+This area is full of 5 star properties including Lebua Sky Bar.
 It is the financial hub of Bangkok.
 This place is also filled with night clubs, bars and restaurants.

-If looking for budget Hotels and Hostels then stay at Khao San Road – which is filled with backpackers.
-The best part about this area is that it is very close to The Grand Palace and Was Pho – the biggest attractions of Bangkok.
+If looking for budget Hotels or Hostels then Khao San Road is the place – which is filled with backpackers.
+The best part about this area is that it is very close to The Grand Palace and Wat Pho – the biggest attractions of Bangkok.

-Dusit and Thon Buri are really far off areas and are preferred the least.
+Dusit and Thon Buri are really far off areas and are least preferred.

 WHERE TO STAY IN PHUKET

-Patong Beach is the most preferred choice of stay in Phuket as it is centrally located, has an amazing night life, variety of restaurants etc. The very famous Night Show Bangla Street is located at Patong only.
+Patong Beach is the most preferred choice of stay in Phuket as it is centrally located, has amazing restaurants and fun night life.
+The very famous Night Show Bangla Street is located at Patong only.
 Patong can be divided into three parts – North Patong, Central Patong and South Patong.
-There are huge number of Hotels from luxury to budget in Patong to choose from.
+There are huge number of hotels from luxury to budget in Patong to choose from.

 Other popular area apart from Patong is Karon & Kata Beach.
 This area is best for couples and honeymooners as the beaches are extremely beautiful, clean and less crowded.
-There is a good market area to spend time in the evening at Karon/Kata Beach, and it doesn’t even have loud night shows, like in Patong.
+There is a good market area to spend time in the evening and it doesn’t even have loud night shows, like it is Patong Beach.

 Another area with extremely beautiful beaches is Nai Harn and Rawai Beach.
-It is a bit far from the main area but the beaches and the view is spectacular.
+It is a bit far from the main area but the beaches and the view are spectacular.

 Phuket Old Town is the area for people who are interested in historical places and want to stay in traditional culture.